anaisda/fennec/START_HERE.md

-# 🎉 START HERE - Your Complete Fennec AI Website
+# 🎉 START HERE - Your Complete Anateck AI Website

 ## 📦 What You Have